 Frequently asked questions

-If you have questions that aren’t answered below, please email: firstname.lastname@example.org.
+If you have a question that is not answered below, please email: firstname.lastname@example.org.

 - What is an Area Action Plan?

-- What areas are included in the Area Action Plan?
+- What areas are included in the Proposed Submission Area Action Plan?

-- Are the new hotel at Cambridge North and the new units on the Science Park part of the Area Action Plan?
+- Are the new hotel at Cambridge North and the new units on Cambridge Science Park part of the Proposed Submission Area Action Plan?

 - What is proposed for the area of land between the railway and the river?